Category: Author: David Hall

 DuckDuckGo, on the other hand, doesn’t do any such filtering of their results.
 Here is what that difference means, with a couple of examples.

 There are many other examples.
 Political searches are heavily filtered.
 Try some of them and you’ll see what I mean.
 Some scandals are sanitized.
-Not that long ago, The New York Times was criticized for some anti-Semitism in their editorial department.
+Not that long ago, The New York Times was criticized for some anti-Semitism in their editorial department, a criticism that brings back haunting old memories of The New York Times burying stories about the holocaust that were coming out of Nazi Germany.
 Understand that Google treats The New York Times as one of its premier authority websites and so I think it is fair to assume that they want to defend them.
 If you Google “New York Times anti-Semitism,” the top six results are all The New York Times preaching to us about not being anti-Semitic.
 You don’t learn about their own scandal until near the bottom of the page.
-However, if you search on DuckDuckGo, which I feel it is safe to assume is neutral as far as defending The New York Times, half of the first page has results about the scandal with the first mention of it at position three.
+However, if you search on DuckDuckGo, half of the first page has results about the scandal with the first mention of it at position three.
+On Bing, seven out of the ten results on the first page accuse the Times of having an anti-Semitism problem.
 Numerous other searches reveal a pattern of favorites that Google has as well as websites or causes it doesn’t like.

 Watching traffic for the websites we manage, this year over last year, traffic coming from DuckDuckGo has doubled or tripled.
 Traffic from Bing is also up about 40 to 50%.
 For websites that Google seems to have unfairly targeted, traffic from DuckDuckGo is somewhere just above 8% of search traffic while Bing traffic is about 14%.
 For sites that are doing well in Google the traffic is more like about 3-4% for Bing, 1% for DuckDuckGo.
 My opinion is that the competition is healthy and will work to bring the best results for the user, as opposed to the best results according to some outcome that is determined by a monopoly search engine.
-For me, I still monitor Google results closely for business purposes, but for my own personal use I have set DuckDuckGo as my default search engine.
+For me, I still monitor Google results closely for business purposes, but for my own personal use, while I still use Google for image and maps searches, I tend to use both Bing and DuckDuckGo for text searches, with Bing as my default search engine.